easystats/modelbased/paper/paper.md

 - `emmeans` (REF) Originally, the package was known as `lsmeans`, which stands for "Least-Squares Means".
   This term was coined by researchers in the statistical community to describe what are now more commonly referred to as "Estimated Marginal Means" or EMMs, which are essentially predictions averaged over specified levels of factors in the model while holding continuous variables at their means or other specified values.
   The term "Least-Squares Means" was somewhat misleading as it suggested a method specific to least-squares estimation, hence its renaming to `emmeans` in 2016 to clarify its scope for a wider range of models including generalized linear models, mixed models, and Bayesian models.
 - `marginaleffects` (REF) was more recently introduced and also employs the delta method to approximate variance estimation.
+It is compatible with a wider range of models and allows for more flexibility in the specification of the marginal effects to be estimated.

 [What's the difference / benefits / drawbacks of using one or ther other?]